 The best kind of situation is having rain, but no lightning.
 This means the parks generally clear out- because no one wants to get wet, and you can score some really cool pictures and reservations with the limited amount of people present!

-Do the Water Parks close (typhoon lagoon and blizzard beach) when it rains?
+Do the Water Parks close, Typhoon Lagoon and Blizzard Beach, when it rains?

 It’s actually one of our favorite things to go to the water parks after there was a good rain- because they will be pretty empty and we will be able to jump on the rides and just have a good time!
-You can check out my saved instagram story highlights to see more tips for the water parks.

 If it’s a hurricane- one that will directly impact the Central Florida area, Disney WILL normally close the parks, maybe only for half a day, maybe for several days at a time.